Automata and Quantum Computing

 {\bf Mixed states.} A {\em mixed state (or mixture)} $(p_j, \ket{\psi_j})$ is a probabilistic combination of several quantum states $\ket{\psi_j}$, with probabilities $p_j$ (where $p_{j} \geq 0$ for all $j$ and $\sum_j p_j =1$).
 For such a state, its density matrix is just the sum of density matrices of $\ket{\psi_j}$, weighted by their respective probabilities:

 If we measure a mixed state $(p_j, \ket{\psi_j})$, the probabilities of different measurement outcomes can be calculated from the density matrix $\rho$.
-Thus, $\rho$ provides a complete description of a mixed state: there may be multiple decompositions $(p_j, \ket{\psi_j})$ that give the same matrix $\rho$ but they are all equivalent w.r.t. any measurement that we may perform.
+Thus, $\rho$ provides a complete description of a mixed state: there may be multiple decompositions $(p_j, \ket{\psi_j})$ that give the same matrix $\rho$ but they are all equivalent with respect to any measurement that we may perform.

 {\bf Superoperators.} In general, we can perform a sequence of unitary transformations and measurements on a quantum state, with each transformation possibly depending on the results of the previous measurements.
 Such sequence is called a {\em completely positive superoperator} or CPSO.